Language: EN

 What are the advantages of being able to assign the function to a variable?
 Now we can treat a function as an object that can be assigned, passed as an argument, returned as a result, or stored in a data structure.

-Don’t worry if “you find it hard to get the hang of it”.
-But it is a very powerful technique that allows us to separate the implementation of the function from its alias to invoke it, which facilitates code reuse and the creation of modular code.
+Don’t worry if “you’re finding it hard to grasp”.
+But it’s a very powerful technique that allows us to separate the implementation of the function from its alias for invoking it, making code reuse easier and promoting modular code creation.

-Let’s translate what we’ve said into some code.
-Don’t worry too much about the syntax, we’ll see specific examples later.
-Now it’s just an excuse to understand each other.
+Let’s translate what we’ve said into some code (don’t worry too much about the syntax, we’ll see concrete examples later.
+Right now it’s just an excuse to understand each other).

-What I was saying is that we are normally used to having,
+What I meant is that we are usually used to having,

-• Variables that contain data, like my_variable that contains 10
+• Variables that hold data like my_variable that holds 10

 • Functions, like DoSomething, that perform actions